The Meaning of Propitiation

 The word propitiation is not commonly understood by the average reader of the Bible.
 The New Testament uses the word only a few times.
 The noun form is only found in two verses, both are in First John (1 John 2:2 and 4:10).
 The verb form “to propitiate” is also just found in two verses (Luke 18:13 and Hebrews 2:17).
 A related word is translated various ways in the New Testament.

 The English verb, “to propitiate” means to appease an offended person.
-Propitiation is when an offensive or upsetting matter is dealt with in a manner that is satisfying to the offended person.
-The goal is to restore the relationship broken by the offense that caused the anger.
+Propitiation is when an offensive or upsetting matter is dealt with in a way that satisfies the offended person.
+The goal is to restore the relationship broken by the offense.

 In the New Testament the Greek word translated “propitiation” is hilasmos (ἱλασμός).
 The verb form is hilaskomai (ἱλάσκομαι), and the related word mentioned is hilastaerion (ἱλαστήριον).

-In Hebrews 9:5 “hilastaerion” is translated as “Mercy Seat”, the covering over the Ark of the Covenant in the ancient Tabernacle of Israel.
+In Hebrews 9:5 “hilastaerion” is translated as “Mercy Seat”.
+It is the covering over the Ark of the Covenant in the ancient Tabernacle of Israel.
 In the Old Testament the Hebrew word for that covering is caporet (כּפּרת).
 It simply means the “covering”.
 The “the Mercy Seat” was a slab of pure gold, almost 4′ long and a little over 2′ wide.
 It was laid as a covering over the Ark of the Covenant that contained the tablets of God’s law.
-The law exposed the reality of our sins against the moral principles built into God’s creation.
+The law exposed the reality of our sins against the moral principles.
 The covering symbolically represented how God would cover our guilt through the promised Redeemer.

 The Latin word for this covering of the ark is “propitiatorium” the root of our word “propitiation.”
 The Latin verb “propitio” meaning “to appease.”

-When the priests of the Old Testament offered sacrifices it says they made a covering over sin (Leviticus 4:35 10:17 16:30).
+When the priests of the Old Testament offered sacrifices they were symbolically covering over sin (Leviticus 4:35 10:17 16:30).
 In this sense, propitiation is a covering over sin to hide that which is offensive to remove God’s anger as the offended party.

 As faithful high priest Jesus is the covering over the sins of his people.
 He is their propitiation.
 He did what the priests of the Old Testament could only symbolize.
 The effectiveness of the ancient sacrifices was based upon the future work of Jesus, the great Propitiator.
 He paid the debt by dying in place of the repentant sinner.
 His work covers their guilt to satisfy God’s justice, and turn away God’s wrath.
 That wrath was poured out on him and satisfied God’s demand for justice toward his people.

-1 John 2:2 is talking about Jesus Christ when it says, ” … he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.”
+1 John 2:2 is often taken out of its context.
+It is talking about Jesus Christ when it says, ” … he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.”